Muhand/myVoiceWebsite/README.md

     ![Alt text](https://s15.postimg.org/worzq9avv/mysql_4.png "New Server Added")
     9. Since we are working with the database then mind as well just add the appropriate database, to do that press on the 'Create a new schema in the connected server' button from the toolbar (THIS HAS TO BE DONE AFTER YOU HAVE CONNECTED TO THE ADDED SERVER)
     ![Alt text](https://s16.postimg.org/8qid9l451/mysql_5.png "Add new database")
-    10. Enter a schema name and let it be 'pt_development' without quotes then press 'Apply' and finally press 'Finish'
+    10. Enter a schema name and let it be 'mv_development' without quotes then press 'Apply' and finally press 'Finish'
     11. Now close out MySQL workbench and we are done with setting up our database server and schema.

 10. Now back to vagrant we need to install Node.js to do this head to our vagrant/project folder
     ```
     cd /vagrant/project